Biochar application to soils

 Project scenario

-Project Developers must choose between one of two approaches to quantify the total carbon removals from their biochar product, as described in the Permanence section.
-A single approach must be used consistently throughout each reporting period, though a different approach may be chosen for subsequent reporting periods.
+Project Developers must choose between one of two approaches to quantify the total carbon removals from their biochar product, as described in the Durability section.
+A single approach must be used consistently throughout each monitoring period, though a different approach may be chosen for subsequent monitoring periods.

 Approach 1: Modeling 100-year removals with H/CorgH/C_{\text{org}}

-Soil temperature shall be obtained for the location of each biochar spreading/end use event, using the GPS coordinates provided in the Verification of end use report and the global soil temperature dataset from .
-The Riverse Certification Team can provide soil temperature values for Project Developers based on the provided GPS coordinates.
+Soil temperature shall be obtained for the location of each biochar spreading/end use event, using the GPS coordinates provided in the Verification of end use report and the global soil temperature dataset from Lembrechts et al., 2021.
+The Rainbow Certification Team can provide soil temperature values for Project Developers based on the provided GPS coordinates.

 For verification, Project Developers shall provide primary project data in the form of laboratory measurements for H/CorgH/C_{\text{org}} and following the Sampling requirements.

 Table 3 Soil temperature ranges are categorized and their corresponding c and m regression coefficients are presented, which are used in Eq.
 1 below to calculate FpermF_{perm}.
-Values are taken from .
+Values are taken from Woolf et al., 2021.

 Soil temperature (°C)